 It sounds like a thing of fantasy, but actually, this is great news for both businesses in this example.
 The supplier gets more information back about the lifecycle of their machine, the owner gets their machines serviced without a headache.

-We talked about this last year in our December blog, which you can read here.
 This year we’re predicting more businesses are going to move towards ERP systems which are running on the cloud, where appropriate.

 Cloud based ERP systems are not for everyone, however, they do have some great benefits, particularly for smaller businesses who have not got a dedicated IT function.
 We also see, given the events of 2020, that this cost saving could come into its own for other larger businesses too.
 With heads of companies looking to streamline costs in order to protect businesses, this makes perfect sense.

 The biggest bonus of these three trends is that they are all able to work together to provide an even greater benefit to the business who embrace them.
 All in all, we think these trends have the potential to be a great catalyst for change.
 Enabling businesses to be leaner and more efficient, but also have the flexibility to react to whatever 2021 throws at them.